 Statement from Richard L. Prager, MD, President of The Society of Thoracic Surgeons

-Newswise — Washington, DC (July 27, 2017) — The Society of Thoracic Surgeons (STS) urges members of the Senate to prioritize ensuring patient access to high quality health care when considering plans to reform health care.
-It is of the utmost importance that our patients, and all Americans, have access to life-saving healthcare services including, but not limited to, hospital services (including cardiothoracic surgery) and evidence-based screening protocols.
-Proposals that limit patients’ access to evidence-based, comprehensive health care coverage will have dire consequences on patient care and patient outcomes, if passed by Congress.
+Newswise — Washington, DC (September 22, 2017) — The Society of Thoracic Surgeons (STS) is once again urging members of the Senate to ensure that patient access to high quality health care is a priority when considering health reform plans.
+The Society has acknowledged that reforms to the Affordable Care Act (ACA) are necessary to stabilize the health insurance marketplace; however, it is of the utmost importance that all Americans have access to life-saving health care services, including but not limited to hospital services and evidence-based screening protocols.
+Legislation like the bill recently introduced by Senators Graham and Cassidy will limit patients’ access to evidence-based, comprehensive health care coverage and will have dire consequences on patient care and outcomes if passed by Congress.

-We urge Senators to work through regular order in an open, bipartisan manner to advance reforms that align with STS’s Health Reform Priorities which include:
+Without a score from the Congressional Budget Office to quantify the effects of the proposed legislation, the Society cannot support the Graham-Cassidy legislation.
+Instead, STS urges Senators to work through regular order in an open, bipartisan manner and advance reforms that align with the Society’s Health Reform Priorities, which include:

-- Ensuring patients’ access to health care coverage that will provide for evidence-based, value-driven, life-saving care;
+- Ensuring patient access to health care coverage that will provide for evidence-based, value-driven, life-saving care;

 - Providing for the secure transfer of clinical, quality, and cost data so that health care providers can analyze their performance, modify their practices, and provide the best possible patient care;

 - Promoting value and transparency in the health care system;

 - Prioritizing expanding the physician workforce to meet the country’s needs, the adoption of new technology, and continuous learning for practicing physicians; and

 - Promoting access to team-based, coordinated health care.